codegreencreative/laravel-freshworks/README.md

-# Laravel Freshworks CRM API Wrapperd
+# Laravel Freshworks CRM API Wrapper

 This Laravel package will allow you to connect to Freshworks CRM API using a Laravel like syntax.